baigd/baigd.github.io/index.md

   feature: trees.jpg
 ---

+[12 Jun 2022] Two papers on dependable learning are accepted by TDSC.
+Congrats, Yanjun, Huasong! <br>
 [28 May 2022] Dr Yanjun Zhang is joining Deakin University as a Lecturer.
 Congrats, Yanjun! <br>
 [14 Jan 2022] Our paper on assessing certificate validation of WPA-Enterprise supplicants is accepted by MobiCom 2022.
 Congrats, Kailong! <br>
 [3 Jan 2022] I am serving ESORICS'22 as a PC member <br>